JARV1307/-Brain-computer-interfaces-for-device-control-using-artificial-intelligence-algorithms./README.md

 '''We are currently trying to synchronize the visual stimuli with the acquisition of the data to be able to label them correctly.'''

+One solution - preload a list with the sequence that the experiment will follow and then add the events manually in the python script for data processing with the MNE library.